 "You can have so much more fun if you're warm and comfortable,'' Meyers said.
 "Then, winter's actually fun.''

 Where to look

 Outdoors stores and ski shops sell warm outerwear, including Midwest Mountaineering in Minneapolis, REI, EMS, Dick's, Gander Mountain, Sportmart and Cabela's.
 Watch for sales.

-Many catalogs also sell a good selection and often put items on sale.
+Many online companies sell a good selection of clothes and often put items on sale.
 Many offer free shipping, too.

 Campmor offers discount prices on its own brand of cold-weather clothing as well as such brands as Columbia, North Face, Gordini, Seirus, Sorel, Marmot, Duofold and SmartWool, and it has a large children's selection.
 800-230-2153.